Skip to content

 Platypus is an Australian Owned & Operated Family Business, that has been making fishing line in Australia since 1898.
 These lines began as thin linen ropes, evolved with the birth of nylon monofilament lines in the 1960’s, creating many innovative products, before embracing the new materials and processes that saw the development of cutting-edge braided lines, made from fibres stronger than steel.

-Platypus created many iconic braids that still have a strong following today, including Super Braid and Bionic Braid, before more recently embracing new materials, machinery, coatings, and processes to create the cutting-edge Pulse X4, Pulse X8 and Bionic X9 braids.
+Platypus created many iconic braids that still have a strong following today, including Bionic Braid, before more recently embracing new materials, machinery, coatings, and processes to create the cutting-edge Pulse X4, Pulse X8 and Bionic X9 braids.
 Let’s take a closer look at the range of Platypus braids, along with the applications and anglers they may suit.

 Bionic Braid X9